 - Join machines to the domain and create machine principals in the OU.

 The following screenshot shows an OU created in contoso.com.
-Some of the service principals and machine principals are shown in the screenshot as well.
+It also shows some of the service principals and machine principals.

-HDInsight currently only supports AAD-DS as the main domain controller that the cluster will talk to Kerberise the cluster.
-However, other complex AD setups are also possible as long as it leads to enabling AAD-DS for HDI access.
+HDInsight currently supports only Azure AD DS as the main domain controller that the cluster uses for Kerberos communication.
+But other complex Active Directory setups are possible, as long as such a setup leads to enabling Azure AD DS for HDInsight access.

 Azure AD DS provides a managed domain that's fully compatible with Windows Server Active Directory.
 Microsoft takes care of managing, patching, and monitoring the domain in a highly available (HA) setup.
 You can deploy your cluster without worrying about maintaining domain controllers.

 Users, groups, and passwords are synchronized from Azure Active Directory (Azure AD).
 The one-way sync from your Azure AD instance to Azure AD DS enables users to sign in to the cluster by using the same corporate credentials.